adamjgnoel/AcCoRD/README.txt

 * Allow dependent actors, whose behavior depends on the observations of passive actors.
 This would allow implementation of more complex communication networks (e.g., relays)
 * Add actors that track changes to molecule composition in their volumes
 * Improve implementation of 2nd order chemical reactions in microscopic regions
 * Enable surfaces to mesoscopic regions.
-Can be achieved via exclusion regions
+Could be achieved via exclusion regions
-* Write more MATLAB utility functions to perform common tasks with simulation output (e.g., plot average behavior, simulation statistics, bit error probabilities)
+* Write more MATLAB utility functions to perform common tasks with simulation output (e.g., bit error probabilities)
 * Specify different diffusion coefficients for different regions
 * Use different microscopic time steps in different microscopic regions
 * Add checks on subvolume size relative to diffusion coefficients